-MINE ACTION ACTIVITIES
+MINE ACTION PILLARS

 Mine clearance is one of the five core components of mine action.
 In its broad sense, it includes surveys, mapping and minefield marking, as well as the actual clearance of mines from the ground.
 This range of activities is also sometimes referred to as “demining”.

 Mine clearance aims to clear land so that civilians can return to their homes and their everyday routines without the threat of landmines and unexploded remnants of war (ERW), which include unexploded ordnance and abandoned explosive ordnance.
 This means that all the mines and ERW affecting the places where ordinary people live must be cleared, and their safety in areas that have been cleared must be guaranteed.
 Mines are cleared and the areas are thoroughly verified so that they can say without a doubt that the land is now safe, and people can use it without worrying.
 The aim of humanitarian demining is to restore peace and security at the community level.

 Mine and ERW risk education refers to activities aimed at reducing the risk of injury from mines and unexploded ordnance by raising awareness and promoting behavioural change through public-information campaigns, education and training, and liaison with communities.

 Risk education ensures that communities are aware of the risks from mines, unexploded ordnance and/or abandoned munitions and are encouraged to behave in ways that reduce the risk to people, property and the environment.
 Objectives are to reduce the risk to a level where people can live safely and to create an environment where economic and social development can occur free from the constraints imposed by landmine and ERW contamination.

 Risk education, along with demining, contributes to limiting the risk of physical injury from mines and unexploded ordnance that already contaminates the land.
 Advocacy and the destruction of landmine and stockpiles focus on preventing future use of mines.